 The world today is an interdisciplinary world.

 Responding to the challenges we face as a region, a nation, and a planet requires the perspectives of multiple disciplines.
 CASL is home to a number of interdisciplinary programs that bring together faculty and students from different departments to study these challenges.
-These College-Wide Programs not only offer academic majors and minors, they also sponsor many of the events and activities that make UM-Dearborn an intellectually exciting place responsive to the needs and concerns of our metropolitan region.
+These College-Wide Programs not only offer academic majors, minors and certificates, they also sponsor many of the events and activities that make UM-Dearborn an intellectually exciting place responsive to the needs and concerns of our metropolitan region.

-African and African American Studies (major): The history, cultural legacies, and prominent issues confronting Africans and African-Americans.
+African & African American Studies (major, minor): The history, cultural legacies, and prominent issues confronting Africans and African Americans.

 Arab American Studies (minor): The worlds of Arabs and Arab-Americans, with special attention to the Arab-American community of Dearborn and Metropolitan Detroit.